To Receive a Refund of Tuition, the Following Must Occur

 - Obtain documentation to verify the circumstances.
 Documentation may include a letter from a health care provider, legal documents, etc.

-- Submit the letter and documentation to the Dean of the Enrollment Services Department for review.
+- Submit the letter and documentation to the Enrollment Services office for review.

-- For more information, please see the Hardship/Medical Withdrawal form.
+- For more information, please see the Medical Withdrawal Process or the Medical Withdrawal Q&A page.

 Disbursement of Refunds